Beja

 - Community Involvement In Practices

-- Community involvement is central to environmental and cultural practices, ensuring sustainability and cultural continuity.
+- Community involvement is fundamental to environmental and cultural practices, ensuring sustainability and resilience.

 - Environmental Education Programs